I’m totally new to this. What exactly IS yoga?

 I’m a guy.
 Isn’t yoga just for women?

 In short: heck no, bro!
 Let’s be up front: yoga has an image of being dominated by women even though, ironically, it used to be practiced nearly exclusively by men.
 In some studios today, women do outnumber men.
 But men throughout the world are now participating in yoga in droves.
 It’s good for men’s flexibility, weight control, and mental health.
-If you want to find your abs, tone your chest, shoulders, and arms, and finally be able to tie your shoes without fully crouching down, yoga’s for you.
+If you want to find your abs, tone your chest, shoulders, and arms, and finally be able to tie your shoes without fully crouching down, OR, more importantly, clear your mind, yoga’s for you.

 Isn’t yoga just stretching and meditation?
 I want a REAL work out!